ibm-cloud-docs/secure-enterprise/custom-basic.md

    - `prefix`
 1. To require users to specify an `existing_SSH_key`, change the required field to `true`.

-1. To restrict the regions to only US regions, you must add each region as an option for the region variable, for example:
+1. To restrict the regions to only US regions, you must add each region as an option for the region variable and delete the `custom_config` section as well, for example:

     ```terraform
     {